XiangboGaoBarry/KA-Conv/README.md

 ## Overview

-The ConvKAN-Zoo repository offers implementations of Convolutional Kolmogorov-Arnold Networks (ConvKAN) with different basis functions.
+The KA-Conv repository offers implementations of Kolmogorov-Arnold Convolutional Networks (KA-Conv) with different basis functions.
 This project aims to extend and refine the ConvKAN framework by integrating various activation functions and providing comparative performance metrics.

 ## Implementation Details